Brennername/ardour-collab/README.md

 # Sending commands
 The simple CLI control allows you to send commands straight to Ardour.

+You will, of course, have to go into preferences->control surfaces to enable OSC.
+Read the howto on

 Try /transport_play and /transport_stop

 This is development code, if you weren't sent here then you probably don't need it.